Go to page content

 Similar to how bruxism theoretically protects against acid reflux by spurring your salivary glands, grinding also helps lubricate the dry throat that’s often symptomatic of sleep apnea and other sleep-related breathing issues.

-There’s still so much mystery surrounding teeth grinding, but the solution is clear.
-Finding its root cause is the first step to having better teeth, better health – and even a better night’s sleep for everyone.
+There’s still so much mystery surrounding teeth grinding.
+But finding its root cause is the first step to having better teeth, better health – and a better night’s sleep for you and your bed partner.

 References: